 – Your type of hair

-Hair texture is unique to every person but there are certain qualities that have been observed in different ethnic groups.
-African American hair is typically coarse and tightly coiled, which is an advantage to the matting process.
+African Americans have hair that is typically coarse and tightly coiled, which is an advantage to the matting process.
 African American dreadlocks can become mature within the first six to twelve months.

 – How you sectioned your scalp

-Thinner dreads will start showing length faster because the hair has a smaller strand to knot itself through.
+Thinner dreadlocks will start showing length faster because the hair has a smaller strand to knot itself through.
 The opposite goes for thick dreads of course.
-If you formed them extra tight in the beginning, they may shrink less than if you started with loose freeform dreads.

 – Your health